Overview 2024

 This course includes compulsory Professional Experience Placements.
 You must meet the College of Health and Medicine's Safety in Practice Requirements before census date of the first semester of your course.
 The safety in practice requirements are completed separately to the course admission application.

-APPLICATION SUBMISSION DEADLINE: Please note the closing time and date for receipt of applications for first-round offers is 11:59PM (AEDST) Thursday 30 November 2023.
-Applications submitted after this date will only be assessed and offers made if places remain.
+APPLICATION SUBMISSION DEADLINE: Please note the closing time and date for receipt of second round applications for 2025 (Semester 2 commencement) is 11:59PM (AEDT) Friday 31st January 2025.

 English Language Requirements